 Downside: He doesn’t have much cachet, and his inexperience may not sell in Kansas City.
 He’s a long shot.

 Romeo Crennel, interim head coach, Chiefs

-Why could there be interest: He has head-coaching experience, he’s been part of this program and he’s well liked in the organization.
+Why there could be interest: He has head-coaching experience, he’s been part of this program and he’s well-liked in the organization.

-Upside: The Chiefs’ defense plays hard and he was the former head coach of the Cleveland Browns.
+Upside: The Chiefs’ defense plays hard, and he was the former head coach of the Cleveland Browns.

 Downside: Crennel may be one of the coaches who is best suited to be a coordinator rather than a head coach.
 Plus, the Chiefs may feel they can keep Crennel as defensive coordinator.